jcarlos-prieto/niliBOX/resources/API.md

 </table>

 ### Video subsystem
-The video subsystem handles the video input devices.
+The *Video* subsystem handles the video input devices.
 There is no equivalent for output video devices.
 Every video device can be identified in 3 different ways:
 - *Device name*: A string that identifies a video device available in the system
 - *Device id*: An integer identifying a video device that has been open and can be used for input operations